Code-Institute-Submissions/InteractiveFrontEndMilestone/README.md

 ---
 The majority of testing of performed throughout development of this website, primarily through the use of the Chrome DevTools.
 Devtools allowed for any obvious errors to be tweaked, edited or corrected and then a solution identified and implemented into the main code where it could effectively solve most issues.
 This opportunity to trial the website changes was not only useful visually but also programatically for javascript.
 Being able to debug code and follow the scripts running through their sequences and logic was crucial for highlighting when code was not performing the task as expected or if logic had been incorrectly used.
 For example, the use of being able to check variables and their values made it possible to see why some verifications or true false statements were not matching their target response or whether the data being received was in the correct format/type for the function which required it.

+Following a final discussion with my mentor Brian, it is possible to find the user-agent and determine which type of browser is being used.
+With this information I can specify the type of input required dependent on the browser in the future.

 ### User story testing